ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Migration Center User's Manual.md

 ### Altibase

-#### When migrating Altibase version 5.1.5 or lower, the characters are broken.
+#### When migrating Altibase version 5.1.5 or earlier, the characters are broken.

 ##### Cause

-Altibase version 5.1.5 or lower does not support globalization, so JDBC does not know how to handle the character set of the database.
+Altibase version 5.1.5 or earlier does not support globalization, so JDBC does not know how to handle the character set of the database.

 ##### Action